-Did you know that fins from as many as 73 million sharks end up in the global shark fin trade every year?
+Did you know that fins from as many as 73 million sharks end up in the global shark fin trade yearly?

 In 2007, America imported 1,012 metric tons of shark fins.
-And today, and although shark finning is banned in US waters, only 11 states have prohibited the sale or trade of this product.
+Today, although shark finning is banned in US waters, only 11 states have prohibited the sale or trade of this product.

 Oceana, an environment coalition group dedicated to the protection of the world's oceans, is inviting surfers to call on Congress to pass the Shark Fin Trade Elimination Act.